FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/How Do I/hotkeys.md

 ### One-Click Power Attack

 OCPA also has an INI file inside its mod folder that you can use to change the hotkey used to toggle your equipment's visibility.
+By default this hotkey is Middle Mouse Click (258).
 To see a list of hotkeys the mod can use, refer to [this list.](https://wiki.nexusmods.com/index.php/DirectX_Scancodes_And_How_To_Use_Them)

 The line you should edit to change its hotkey is `ForceRightKey=258`.
 Replace 258 with the code for the key you would like to use to power attack.
 Note that One-Click Power Attack intentionally disables the "hold button to power attack" functionality, so whichever key you select will be the one you have to press and release to power attack.